mat-sz/filedrop-docker/README.md

 docker-compose up
 ```

 Make sure docker and docker-compose are installed and your user is in the docker group.
+In case another reverse proxy is used make sure to change the default port (from 80) and to add the `X-Forwarded-For` header with client's IP address.

 ## Using custom ports